pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

 Pachyderm uses **glob patterns** to provide flexibility to define data distribution.

+TODO: I would instead focus on the fact that PFS inputs are essentially like this (although I wouldn't word it as "glob pattern is applied to the root", rather glob pattern applied to all of the directories / files with the matching ones being the datums produced for the PFS input).
+Also, datums are actually determined by how the inputs are composed.
+If you just have a PFS input, then you basically get this.
+If you have a cross of multiple PFS inputs, then you generally get more datums than input files / directories.

 You can think of each input repository as a filesystem where the glob pattern is applied to the root.
 The files and directories that match the